 - You’ll get a tax deduction.
 The interest you pay on your home equity loans can be tax deductible.

 - Your home is put up as collateral.
 When you use your home as equity, you risk the roof over your head.
 In other words, your home could be repossessed if you don’t repay your loan.

 - The home value could change.
-If you borrow on your home’s equity and the value of your property decreases, you could owe more than what your home is actually worth.
+If you borrow on your home’s equity and the value of your property decreases, you could owe more than what your home is worth.